knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 END IF
 ```

-There are multiple ways to solve most problems, depending on the order in you evaluate the conditions.
+There are multiple ways to solve most problems, depending on the order in which you evaluate the conditions.

 **Problem 2:**
 Imagine you're programming a digital traffic light system.
 Create a flowchart and corresponding pseudocode that considers vehicle and pedestrian traffic, ensuring safety rules are prioritized.